fnproject/flow-lib-go/README.md

-# Orchestration for your Go Functions
+# Serverless Orchestration with Go
 Easily create serverless workflows directly in Go with the power of [Fn Flow](https://github.com/fnproject/flow).

 ## Quick Intro